1940 Shakotan earthquake: Earthquake

-JMA seismic intensity map and epicenterSeismicity along the eastern margin of the Sea of Japan extends from the west coast of Honshu and Hokkaido to Sakhalin in the north.
+Seismicity along the eastern margin of the Sea of Japan extends from the west coast of Honshu and Hokkaido to Sakhalin in the north.
 The margin produced several large earthquakes during the 20th century—the 1940 earthquake ruptured a segment north of the 1993 event.
 A focal mechanism solution obtained for the 1940 shock corresponded to pure dip-slip (reverse) faulting on a near north–south striking plane.
-Seismologists have interpreted various rupture sizes for the earthquake in studies duing the 1960s and 1980s.
+Seismologists have interpreted various rupture sizes for the earthquake in studies during the 1960s and 1980s.
 By using tsunami data, the source areas were 170 km × 70 km striking north-northwest–south-southeast, and 100 km × 35 km.
 These reverse fault planes run parallel to the eastern margin of the Sea of Japan and are steeply-dipping.

 The earthquake ruptured four faults extending north–south; the Kita-Oshoro, Oshoro, Minami Oshoro and Kaiyo faults.
 A dive survey around the earthquake source area in the 2000s revealed anticlines of the fold and thrust belt were affected by recent seismic shaking.
 The Oshoro and Minami Oshoro anticlines (fault underlying the anticline) showed evidence of a recently disturbed seafloor, but no turbidites, indicating the Oshoro and Minami Oshoro faults ruptured during the event.
 Only the southern portion of the Kita-Oshoro ruptured—the fault may be the northern extent of rupture.
 Slip along the Oshoro and Minami Oshoro faults were estimated using seismic inversion of tsunami waveform at 2.2 m and 2.7 m, respectively.
 Slip on the Kita-Oshoro and Kaiyo faults were estimated at 1.6 m and 0.6 m, respectively.